StefanBearson/Boxes/README.md

 # Backend
 ## Start
-Dotnet run or within VS Code, Visual Studio or Rider.
+Dotnet run or run it within VS Code, Visual Studio or Rider.

 # Frontend

 ## Start
+1. npm install
-npm run dev
+2. npm run dev

+For the frontend to work properly, it needs that the Backend Api is started and runs on http://localhost:5052.